oddbird/oddleventy/content/blog/2019/sass-modules.md

   [Dart Sass](https://www.npmjs.com/package/sass)
   (the primary Sass implementation) released version `1.23.0` last night with a major new feature: **modules**.
-This is a common feature in many languages --but for those of us who primarily write CSS, it can be a big mental shift.
+This is a common feature in many languages -- but for those of us who primarily write CSS, it can be a big mental shift.
 Let's take a look at the basics.
 ---